huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Capri Sun
 - [ ] V8

-#### In which of these movies do you hear the word “Avengers” said aloud?
+#### In which of these movies do you hear the word "Avengers" said aloud?

 - [ ] The Incredible Hulk
 - [ ] Captain America: The Winter Soldier